erdeno/Data-Science-and-Machine-Learning/Introduction to Data Science/README.md

 ## Basic Data Processing with Pandas

-With this assignment I learn the fundamentals of one of the most important toolkit Python has for data cleaning and processing -- pandas.
+With this assignment I learn the fundamentals of one of the most important toolkit Python has for data cleaning and processing, "pandas".
 I experienced how to read in data into DataFrame structures, how to query these structures, and the details about such structures are indexed.

 ## Advanced Data Processing with Pandas